IceFog72/ST-AlmostDribbblish/README.md

 # ST-AlmostDribbblish
 Css layout theme for SillyTavern.

-Inspiered by (brken)Dribbblish Spicetify theme.
+Inspiered by (old broken)Dribbblish Spicetify theme.

 You need to have this https://github.com/LenAnderson/SillyTavern-CssSnippets extension.